X

-Most SEO content strategies fail.
-Not because content doesn’t work, but because businesses don’t take the time to define what “working” really means.
+Most charity, health and non-profit SEO content strategies fail Not because content doesn’t work, but because businesses don’t take the time to define what “working” really means.
 They create content before defining what it’s there to achieve.
 The lack of clear destination is the cause of so much wastage and failure.

-At 42group, we’ve been creating, fixing and scaling content strategies for over a decade.
+At 42group, we’ve been creating, fixing and scaling content strategies for leading brands, charities and non-profits for over a decade.
 And we’ve seen the same problems crop up time and again.
 If your content strategy isn’t performing, here’s what’s likely going wrong.
 We’ll also show you what you can do to fix it.

 You’re not starting with your audience